If you’re looking for a simple 3 INGREDIENT vegan dinner the look no further! This Sweet Potato Gnocchi comes together in no time and it’s SO GOOD!

 I used one of these seemingly fancy gnocchi board because I wanted to be official but really it’s not necessary.
 You could either create grooves with a fork OR not worry with them at all.
 The grooves are designed to trap in the flavor of whatever yummy sauce you toss your potato balls in.

-The gnocchi can be cooked immediately by dropping it into some boiling water for a few minutes and removing it with a slotted spoon once it starts to float to the top.
-That’s pretty much it!
-OR you can freeze it or store it in the refrigerator to save for a later time.
-While you’re at it, I advise preparing a large batch and storing some for a leisurely dinner later.
-Future you will be so happy that you did!.
+And you’re pretty much done!
+The gnocchi can be cooked right away by tossing it in some boiling water for a few minutes and taking it out with a slotted spoon after it begins to float to the top.
+OR you can put it in the fridge or even the freezer to save for later.
+While you’re at it, I suggest just making a big ole batch of it and saving some for a later, lazy dinner.
+Future you will be so happy that you did!

-Again, I’m not sure why gnocchi isn’t a more popular dish—look at how simple that is!
-It’s SO YUMMY!.
+See how easy that is?!
+Again, I’m really not sure why gnocchi isn’t a more popular dish.
+It’s SO YUMMY!

 Do yourself a favor and make some gnocchi ASAP 🙂

-There are two reasons why roasting is the ideal method for cooking veggies for gnocchi.
-Initially, you should try to remove as much moisture as you can because the less flour you need to add to make the dough, the drier your vegetable mash will be.
-(More flour means denser, less flavorful dumplings.
-Secondly, you want to use as much of the vegetable’s flavor as possible so that it comes through in the finished gnocchi.
-Brioza claims that if you don’t take precautions to maintain the flavor of your carrots, for instance, “you’ll end up with a bunch of plain orange balls.” ”.
+Roasting is the perfect way to cook your vegetables for gnocchi for two reasons.
+First, you want to eliminate as much moisture as possible, because the drier your vegetable mash, the less flour you’ll have to add to make the dough.
+(More flour means denser, less flavorful dumplings.)
+Second, you want to concentrate the flavor of the vegetable as much as possible, so it will shine through in the final gnocchi.
+Without taking care to preserve the flavor of your carrots, for example, Brioza says, “you’ll end up with a bunch of plain orange balls.”

 Not that gnocchi is a bad thing—quite the opposite.
 Soft, doughy dumplings that comfort like little else, they’re perfect for when I need a distinctly pleasurable dinner experience, often to counteract a non-pleasant day.
 A few bites are enough to right the ship: chewy, tender, filling, and bad vibe erasing.
 (Gnocchi is also the name of my parents dog, so the word on a menu alone fills me with love for a dumb, fluffy creature.)